National Register of Historic Places listings in Beauregard Parish, Louisiana

 This is a list of the National Register of Historic Places listings in Beauregard Parish, Louisiana.

 This is intended to be a complete list of the properties on the National Register of Historic Places in Beauregard Parish, Louisiana, United States.
 The locations of National Register properties for which the latitude and longitude coordinates are included below, may be seen in a map.

-There are 13 properties listed on the National Register in the parish.
+There are 12 properties listed on the National Register in the parish, and one former listing.